Log in

 3. Growing current income.

-Job hopping means doing your same job at a different company but for better pay.
+Job hopping means leaving to do your same job at a different company for better pay.

-Getting promoted means working closely with your boss to move up the ladder quickly.
+Getting promoted often means working closely with your boss to move up the ladder quickly.

 Growing current income means focusing on growing your bonuses or commissions (if you get these and have control over them).